 In March 1978, he was selected to attend a course in Engineering, Mobile Warfare, Officers’ Course and Training in China.
 He belongs to the first crop of guerrillas from the Zimabawe African National Liberation Army (ZANLA) to be incorporated into the newly formed Zimbabwe National Army in 1980.

 In 2005, Bandama was appointed commandant of the Zimbabwe Military Academy before he was posted to Army Headquarters three years later as Colonel (Staff General Branch).
-In 2010, he was promoted to Brig-Gen and appointed commander 4 Infantry Brigade after which he was moved to 3 Infantry Brigade in the same capacity.
+In 2010, he was promoted to Brig-Gen and appointed commander 4th Brigade after which he was moved to 3rd Brigade in the same capacity.

 At the time of his death, Bandama was also the patron of Buffaloes Football Club.
 He was instrumental in facilitating technical support for the club.
 Due to his influence in the club, the team had seen some better days judging by its performance in the Premier Soccer League (PSL).
 Due to his influence in the political sphere of Zimbabwe, Bandama was declared a national hero by the ruling Zimbabwe African National Union Patriotic Front (Zanu PF) party.